Supply Chain Management, M.S.

 Students must maintain a cumulative grade point average (GPA) of 3.00 in all graduate/professional courses.

-Courses and milestones designated as critical (marked with !) must be completed in the semester listed to ensure a timely graduation.
-Transfer credit may change the roadmap.
+• Courses/Milestones marked with an “!” are critical and must be completed in the semester listed in the Roadmap to ensure a timely graduation.

-One-Year Roadmap (possible when OPM 5020 is waived)
+One-Year Roadmap (Possible When OPM 5020 is Waived)

 Plan of Study Grid